Tips to Quickly Reduce Employee Turnover

-As you measure turnover, differentiate between employees who leave for reasons you could not impact versus employees who leave your employ by choice.
+As you measure turnover, differentiate between the employees who leave for reasons you could not impact vs the employees who leave your employ by choice.
 Employees who involuntarily leave your employment through layoffs or termination count toward your turnover numbers, too.

-But, it is important to differentiate among the reasons for employee turnover.
+But, it is important for you to differentiate among the reasons for employee turnover.
 This differentiation will enable you to address the various causes of employee turnover separately and effectively.

 In an economic climate when jobs are scarce and many employees have decided to stay with their current employers, turnover is not significant for many employers.
 In an improving economy, however, experts agree that all of the dire predictions organizations receive over the of years about turnover may come true, if you believe the pundits.